skrey/yellow-extensions/features/traffic/README.md

 The traffic analytics are available at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command).
 It shows referring sites, popular content, files and search queries.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php traffic`, you can add optional days, location and file name.
 See examples below.

-The extension analyses your web server logfiles, use the [Matomo extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/matomo) for more detailed web analytics.
+The extension analyses your web server log files, use the [Matomo extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/matomo) for more detailed web analytics.

 ## Settings